fboulnois/include_dir_as_map/README.md

 # include_dir_as_map

-A procedural macro which embeds files from a directory as a hashmap in the rust binary.
+A procedural macro which embeds files from a directory into the rust binary as a hashmap.
 This can be used to embed assets such as images, html, css, and js.

 `include_dir_as_map` extends `include_str!()` and `include_bytes!()` and is
 similar to [`include_dir`](https://github.com/Michael-F-Bryan/include_dir).

 ## Usage

-### Quickstart

 Include the following section in `Cargo.toml`: